AntonioND/ucity/docs/apa-graphics.rst

   done in ``source/room_minimap/room_minimap.asm``).
 The list of all available maps is in ``source/room_minimap/room_minimap.inc``.

+  Note that ``source/room_minimap/minimap_menu.asm`` isn't included in this category, that file has code to handle the menu that allows the player to select the minimap to be shown.

 - ``source/room_graphs/graph_***.asm`` : 128x128 graphs shown in-game (funds,
   population, etc).
 In this case, ``APA_Plot`` is used, as most of the image is left blank.
 The list of all available graphs is in ``source/room_graphs/room_graphs.inc``.

+  Note that ``source/room_graphs/graphs_menu.asm`` isn't included either, it handles the menu of this room.